 Research

 My research focuses on geographic information organization, access, and use.
-This includes the Research Data Management (RDM) of geospatial data, research data disovery, information-seeking behavior of scientists, as well as job analyses of data managers facilitating research data services.
-Also, I have used Geographic Information Systems (GIS) to spatially analyze information agency locations, market areas, and information agency services and resources.
+This includes the Research Data Management (RDM) of geospatial data, data disovery, information-seeking behavior of scientists, data management plans, as well as job analyses of data managers facilitating research data services.
+Also, I use Geographic Information Systems (GIS) to spatially analyze public library locations, market areas, and information agency services and resources.
+Here are links to my profiles in Scopus and Google Scholar.

 Geographic information generally consists of facts, data and/or evidence pertaining to events, activities, and things located on (or near) the surface of the Earth.
 The processes by which humans chose to organize, access, and use geospatial data are fundamental to many sciences and our everyday lives.
 Whether the data reuse is to inform facility location decisions, efficiently distribute vaccines, or to quickly navigate a new space, geographic information is essential.
 The field of Information Science provides a multidisciplinary lens to systematically study geospatial data, its special properties, and how it is discovered and evaluated for re-use.